modmore/docs/en/01_Agenda/v1/07_FAQ.md

 filtered on in the [AgendaList](04_Snippets/01_AgendaList) snippet.

 A Calendar is best seen as the "owner" or "target" for an event.
-For example a conference center could use calendars for organising events as "Public events", "Private parties" and "Staff-only events", which are then shown in different sections of the website.
+For example a conference center can use calendars for organising events as "Public events", "Private parties" and "Staff-only events", which are then shown in different sections of the website.
 An event must have one Calendar.

-A Category is then the type of event, which could be a sub-filter on the detail pages.
+A Category is then the type of event, which can be a sub-filter on the detail pages.
 For example "Weddings", "Conference", "Expo", "Training/workshops".
-An event could have many categories.
+An event can have many categories.

 For events grouped into a location or room, you can use the Locations functionality as well.
 That can also be used with maps, ideal for businesses